rtCamp/Frappe-Manager/docs/commands/ssl.md

 List SSL certificates.

-List certificates for a specific bench, external domains, or all certificates.
+Use without flags to list certificates for a bench, or pass --standalone or --all to change scope.

 **Usage**: